Your child should always attend school regularly during term times. There are only two exceptions to this:

-Anytime you wish to take your child out of school during term time, you must ask Mrs MacCourt, the Headteacher, for permission to do so.
+Anytime you wish to take your child out of school during term time, you must ask the Headteachers, for permission to do so.
 It is always the Headteacher's decision whether or not to allow an absence.
 If you do not ask for permission, or it is not allowed and you take your child out of school anyway, the absence will be recorded as unauthorised.

 Parents often assume that they have the right to take their child out of school during term-time for family holidays; this isn't true.
 New DfE regulations recommend that Headteachers do not authorise time out of school for a family holiday.

 The amendments make it clear that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.
 Amendments to the regulations remove references to ‘family holiday’ and ‘extended leave’ as well as the statutory threshold of ten school days.

 In order to comply with the new regulations, it means that holidays taken during term time will be recorded as ‘unauthorised’ and may be subject to a Penalty Notice.
 ‘Exceptional’ circumstances are likely to be rare and would be for events such as a funeral or a wedding.
 Applications must be submitted in writing before the event.
 In addition, parents are urged to make all routine medical and dental appointments after school or during school holidays.

 Is is also important that your child gets to school on time.
 Registration starts at 8.50am and by this time, all pupils should be in the classroom ready to start the school day.
 If children arrive late, it not only disrupts their learning, but has an impact of the learning of the whole class.

 What happens if my child's attendance is too low?